 First, the plot: Ishmael gets back from church, bonds with Queequeg, and worships a wooden idol with him – no small thing for a Presbyterian.

 Here we have a chapter where my Norton Critical really comes in handy.
 The good Dr. Hershel Parker’s footnotes have pointed out to me that the 30 pieces of silver Queequeg gifts Ishmael with are an echo of the 30 pieces of silver Judas received for betraying Jesus.
 They also inform me that, in spite of Ishmael’s straightforwardly admirable and humanist justification for joining Queequeg in his worship ceremony (dude just wants to be friendly) it is a blasphemous justification according to the conventional reading of Exodus. (“I am a jealous god” and all that.)
 So, 30 pieces of silver for a betrayal of the lord.
 A neat metaphor.
 But I’m with Ishmael on this one.
-Screw the jealous god.
+To hell with jealous gods.
 Just be nice.

 The footnotes also assert that Melville’s blasphemy was maybe the second-most important reason why his writing career ended prematurely.
 The first, seemingly, was piracy.
 Not the fun maritime kind of piracy, though.
 That would just be too on the nose.
 The banal, intellectual property kind of piracy.